purescript-contrib/purescript-optparse/README.md

 #### A list of values with a default

-There are a few ways we could parse multiple values for an option.
+We'll show 2 wrong ways to do it and then show the correct way to do it.

+Wrong way #1: using `some (strOption modifiers)`/`many (strOption modifiers)`.
 We could use `some (strOption (long "arg-name" <> value "default"))`, which allows you to pass in values like this:
 `command --arg-name value1 --arg-name value2`

-However, the default value will be a single `String`, not a `List String`.
+However, that isn't stack stafe.

+Wrong way #2: using `some (option) <|> NonEmptyString.singleton "default"`
+This command is stack-safe, but does not allow us to display the default value in the help text.

-To workaround this, we could use `eitherReader` to define our own `ReadM` that properly handles this`:
+Correct way: use `eitherReader` to define our own `ReadM` that properly handles this:
 ```purescript
 multiString :: Pattern -> ReadM (Array String)
 multiString splitPattern = eitherReader \s ->